openstack/storlets/doc/source/s2aio.rst

-If you do not have Docker installed on your host, the above script will install it and set docker to use "vfs" as the docker storage driver which typically is aufs.
-If you have Docker installed you must change its storage driver to "vfs".
+If you do not have Docker installed on your host, the above script will install it and set docker to use "vfs" as the docker storage driver (instead of the default "aufs" storage driver).
+If you already have Docker installed, you may need to change its storage driver to "vfs".
 The created Docker container runs yet another container.
-Running Docker in Docker requires the usage of the "vfs" storage device.
+Running Docker in Docker may require the usage of the "vfs" storage device.